 The contours of colonialism and cultural identity, along with socio-economic class and discrimination, create the uneven and violent relations within nations.
 Citizenship is only a paper-worked body-armor when it lives everyday in social relations anywhere.

+We are both governed and we govern.
+We govern ourselves, to some extent.
+We are also governed, in some extent.
 When we don’t know histories, and the history of our own ancestries and legacies, we are ignorant, then of certain patterns and therefore reasons and connections.
+We are connected.

 This is a very short piece in response to the Aurora, Colorado rampage shootings that occurred in the US on July 20, 2012.
 There are micro-violences that are perpetrated every day, every moment.
 These micro-violences accumulate.

 In the present times, the nation-state and its corporate-military structures hold life into place with discourses.
 As humans, we respond to it.
 When we live in resistance to certain rules of language, concepts and positions in relation to identity and place and self and community, we find out that assimilating … Continue Reading The problem is ….. #2

 Memory’s Destruction and its twists and turns, are present in many forms.
 The links between personal forgetting/remembering dynamics and social forgetting and remembering can also be linked to proximities to Dominant Nation-State maintenance and social engineering.